splvm/database-meetup/README.md

    - [Automatic Database Management System Tuning Through Large-scale Machine Learning](https://www.cs.cmu.edu/~pavlo/papers/p1009-van-aken.pdf)
    - [A Demonstration of the OtterTune Automatic Database Management System Tuning Service](http://www.vldb.org/pvldb/vol11/p1910-zhang.pdf)
    - [An Inquiry into Machine Learning-based Automatic Configuration Tuning Services on Real-World Database Management Systems](https://www.cs.cmu.edu/~pavlo/papers/p1241-aken.pdf)
+8. **12/11/2021:** Our second guest talk features Bohan Zhang, co-founder of OtterTune.
+He talked about what is an automatic database tuning service.
+In our next meetup, we will continue our CMU 15.445 journey.
+Mossaka will talk about Lecture 9 and 10：Index Concurrency Control and Sorting + Aggregation.
+Please read chapters 15.10 and 12.4-12.5.

 ## Schedule